gabriel-accettola/dont-fund-me/README.md

 # dont fund me / dont fund this

-We are committed to developing sustainable solutions using free open source software in
+We are committed to developing sustainable solutions using free open source software along with one local middle school, one high school, and one college in
 - Africa
 - India
 - Indonesia
 - Europe
 - North America

-along with one local middle school, one high school and one college in each location.

 Our organisation has three main area of interest,
 1. Housing